Computer Vision for the Built Environment

 By the end of the course students will develop computational thinking related to visual machine perception applications for the built environment and the architecture, engineering, and construction (AEC) domain.
 Specifically, they will:

-Gain a fundamental understanding of how this technology works and the impact it can have in AEC and the built environment by being exposed to example applications.
+- Gain a fundamental understanding of how this technology works and the impact it can have in AEC and the built environment by being exposed to example applications.

-Be able to identify limitations, pitfalls, and bottlenecks in these applications.
+- Be able to identify limitations, pitfalls, and bottlenecks in these applications.

-Critically think on solutions for the above issues.
+- Critically think on solutions for the above issues.

-Acquire hands-on experience in creatively thinking and designing an application given a base system, with in-class demos and at-home assignments.
+- Acquire hands-on experience in creatively thinking and designing an application given a base system, with in-class demos and at-home assignments.

-Use this course as a “stepping-stone” or entry-point to CV-ML intensive courses offered in CEE and CS.
+- Use this course as a “stepping-stone” or entry-point to CV-ML intensive courses offered in CEE and CS.

 Prerequisites / Notice

 The course does not require any background in CV-ML, computer science, coding, or the AEC domain.
 It is designed for students of any background and knowledge on these topics.
 Despite being an introductory class, it will still engage advanced students in the aforementioned topics.
+It is expected that students will engage with code and even implement their own code, however, this will be tightly supported by the tutorials and assignments.

 Performance Evaluation